yusifabasovv/SQL-Projects/Project 1/README.md

+# Tasks Involved

-## The first part of this projects involves analyzing employees of the company X by their age , work experience duration , employment rate.
+## - The first part of this project involves analyzing employees of the company X by their age , work experience duration , employment rate.

-## The second parts contains preprocessing step for Customers table in the Sales database.
+## - The second part contains preprocessing steps for Customers table in the Sales database.